PublicDataWorks/instance_files_pm/README.md

 # *New City Setup Instructions*

 We’re so glad you have decided to use our Police Data Manager tool!
-This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files in order to use and customize the tool for your city.
+This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files locally in order to use and customize the tool for your desired city.